-At the scoreboard end, data enters the cabinet through a port located along the top.
-In the case of scoreboards with stat panels, there is a separate input port for stat panel data.
-The illustration below is a view of the top of the scoreboard showing the standard location of the ports.
+At each player statistics display, data enters the cabinet through a port located along the top.
+The illustration below is a view of the top of the display, showing the standard location of the ports.

-There are two common methods for bringing the last few feet of data cable to the scoreboard cabinet.
-One method involves installing a junction box on the wall near the sign.
-From here you can run a patch cable to the display's data input port.
+There are two common methods for bringing the last few feet of data cable to one of the player statistics displays.
+One method involves installing a junction box on the wall or other structure near the display.
+From here you can run a patch cable to the player stat panel's data input port.
 The standard scoreboard package does not include extra junction boxes and patch cables for this type of cable routing.
 However, the materials are readily available from Electro-Mech.

 The other method requires the right-angle stereo plug assembly, which Electro-Mech provides with all hard-wired indoor scoreboard packages.
-In the case of scoreboards with stat panels, there will be two plug assemblies to terminate the two cable runs required.
+In the case of players statistics panels, there will be two plug assemblies to terminate the two cable runs required.
 The assembly consists of the main plug body, an insulating sleeve, and a cover.

 Connecting data cable to the stereo plug requires soldering to two terminals.
 Slide the cover and sleeve over the data cable before soldering.
 The terminal nearer the center of the plug body connects to the tip of the socket.
 The black wire from the data cable should be soldered to this terminal.
 The terminal that extends further from the center of the plug body connects to the ring of the plug.
 Solder the red wire here.
 The strain relief tabs are connected to the shaft of the plug.
 When you bend the tabs around the data cable, they should be in contact with the shielding or the bare drain wire.

 Slide the insulator sleeve over the terminals and screw the cover in place to complete the assembly.
-Now you will be ready to plug the data cable into the port at the top of the scoreboard cabinet when it is installed.
+Now you will be ready to plug the data cable into the port at the top of the stat panel cabinet when it is installed.